dmotts/simple-gpt-chatbot/README.md

 A simple chatbot built using OpenAI's GPT-4o-mini.

 ## Technologies Used
-- [[!Python](https://www.python.org/)] – The primary programming language used for backend development and data processing.
+- <a href="https://www.python.org/" target="_blank">Python</a> – The primary programming language used for backend development and data processing.
-- [Streamlit](https://streamlit.io/) – A framework for building interactive web applications in Python, used to create the user interface for our application.
+- <a href="https://streamlit.io/" target="_blank">Streamlit</a> – A framework for building interactive web applications in Python, used to create the user interface for our application.
-- [OpenAI API](https://beta.openai.com/docs/) – An interface for integrating AI capabilities, enabling advanced natural language processing and generation features.
+- <a href="https://beta.openai.com/docs/" target="_blank">OpenAI API</a> – An interface for integrating AI capabilities, enabling advanced natural language processing and generation features.

 ## Installation